waltermeyer/JAMF-Overnight/README.md

 Uses caffeinate command, pmset, and a launchd and JAMF <https://www.jamf.com>. with pmset the laptops will only turn on at the specified time if there is a power source or whenever a power source gets connected after that so it works with our carts just fine.

 After pkg is built, import into JSS and push out the policy.

-seems to work pretty well in my environment.